 Minimizes Pressure Ulcers

-This is the percentage of patients who suffered from a pressure ulcer.
-Pressure ulcers, also referred to as bed sores, are often the result of patients not being moved frequently enough.
-Better nursing protocols can limit the number of pressure ulcers sustained by residents in a nursing home.
+This tells you the percent of residents who suffered from a pressure ulcer.
+Pressure ulcers, also known as bed sores, are routinely caused by residents not being moved frequently enough.
+Better nursing protocols reduces the number of pressure ulcers sustained by residents in a nursing home.

 Minimizes Serious Falls

-This figure is an indication of the percent of long-term residents that sustained falls resulting in major injury.
-Falls can arise for a variety of reasons, but high rates of falls resulting in injuries may be a sign of lower quality nursing care.
+This statistic is an indication of the percent of long-term care patients who sustained falls which caused serious injury.
+Falls can happen for a variety of reasons, but excessive numbers of falls may be an indicator of poor nursing care.

 Minimizes Urinary Tract Infections